Our Weapons Will Be Boxy in the Future

 is the tendency for more "advanced" weapons in near-future and Sci Fi

 to be Handwaved

 as "more advanced" or made of exotic, lightweight materials and yet be large, clumsy, rectangular, boxy things much larger than modern-day arms.
 This is probably based on the fact that many modern weapons use molded plastics with rounded rectangular shapes and smooth curves.
 At the most exaggerated extent in fiction, guns resemble rectangular prisms and melee weapons tend towards square profiles and right angles.

-The most recognizable of modern compact weapons (Steyr AUG, FN-90, G11) had been given final form during The Eighties
+The most recognizable of modern compact weapons (Steyr AUG, FN P90, H&K G11) were given final form during The Eighties

 , when boxy, plasticky shapes and textures were the norm in industrial design, so they may look a bit Zeerusty

 Often used in videogames, since boxy shapes are particularly easy to render.